Copper Cable with HDSL:

 The cost to install a repeatered T1/E1 line can reach several thousand dollars.

-Installation is an arduous task, requiring a significant amount of labor; due to required circuit
+Installation is an arduous task, requiring a significant amount of labor; due to required

 design and line conditioning.
 The process can take several weeks for one line.